Equal Rights Amendment: Proposed removal of ratification deadline

 On March 8, 2011, the 100th anniversary of International Women's Day, Representative Tammy Baldwin (D-Wisconsin) introduced legislation (H.J.
 Res.
 47) to remove the congressionally imposed deadline for ratification of the Equal Rights Amendment.
 The resolution had 56 cosponsors.
 The resolution was referred to the Subcommittee on the Constitution by the House Committee on the Judiciary.
 The Subcommittee failed to vote on the resolution, and as such, the resolution died in subcommittee when the 112th Congress ended in January 2013.
 On March 22, 2012, the 40th anniversary of the ERA's congressional approval, Senator Benjamin L. Cardin (D-Maryland) introduced (S.J.
 Res.
 39)—which is worded with slight differences from Representative Baldwin's (H.J.
 Res.
 47).
 Senator Cardin was joined by seventeen other senators who cosponsored the Senate Joint Resolution.
 The resolution was referred to Senate Committee on the Judiciary, where a vote on it was never brought.
 The resolution, therefore, died in committee when the 112th Congress ended in January 2013.

 On February 24, 2013, the New Mexico House of Representatives adopted House Memorial No. 7 asking that the congressionally imposed deadline for ERA ratification be removed.
-House Memorial No. 7 was officially received by the U.S. Senate on January 6, 2014, was designated as "POM-175", was referred to the Senate's Committee on the Judiciary.
+House Memorial No. 7 was officially received by the U.S. Senate on January 6, 2014, was designated as "POM-175" and was referred to the Senate's Committee on the Judiciary.